cdlate/resume/index.md

 (<abbr title="Gofundraise, Sydney, Australia">Gofundraise</abbr>)
 I joined Gofundraise as *junior developer*, I am now the **lead developer**.

-Our team is composed by four members, my main duties as developer are to **implement new feature**, **diagnose and resolve production issues**, **maintain UI and Unit Tests** and **manage releases** when our dev manager is not in the office.
+Our team is composed by four members, my main duties as developer are to **implement new features**, **diagnose and resolve production issues**, **maintain UI and Unit Tests** and **manage releases** when our dev manager is not in the office.

-During the two years I worked at Gofundraise our team was able to deliver a number of improvements to the system: We were able to migrate our main project to Amazon AWS, launch our services in New Zealand, Automate the UI Testing using Selenium, launch our **public API**, provided our partner with **sample api clients** written in C#/Python and implemented and released a number of other minor improvements.
+During these years at Gofundraise our team was able to deliver a number of improvements to the system: We were able to migrate our main project to Amazon AWS, launch our services in New Zealand, Automate the UI Testing using Selenium, launch our **public API**, provided our partner with **sample api clients** written in C#/Python and implemented and released a number of other minor improvements.